vaginessa/Unlauncher/README.md

 Features:

-- Top 8 spaces to pin apps
+- List your top apps on the home screen
 - No app icons
 - Customizable app titles
 - Searchable drawer with all apps